MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-get-started.md

 ### Deployment rules limitations

 This section lists the limitations for the deployment rules.
-The limitations are slightly different for each type of deployment rule.
+There are some differences in the limitations for each type of deployment rule.

 # [Datasets](#tab/datasets)